The Gambling Law Review: Ireland

 - the Totalisator Act 1929, which governs the Totalisator.

-These legislative regimes are currently under review by the Irish legislature and reform is expected in 2020 and 2021 (see Section VIII).
+These legislative regimes are currently under review by the Irish legislature and reform is expected in 2022 and 2023 (see Section VII).

 ii The regulator

 There is currently no Irish equivalent to the UK Gambling Commission.
 In March 2019, the government approved the establishment of a gambling regulatory authority.
 The 2021 Scheme has been approved by the government for priority drafting and publication, and the drafting of the bill is now underway.
 The bill will set out the framework and legislative basis for the establishment of a new independent, statutory body (the Gambling Regulatory Authority) to implement a robust regulatory and licensing regime for the gambling sector.
 It is anticipated that the Gambling Regulatory Authority will be operational by 2023.
 See Section VII for further detail.